 Of the remaining questions, many require only a perspicuous representation in our intellect.
 This is much harder than it appears, however, because our speaking and thinking are structured by language, and the expressive power of human conventional language will always fall short of its object, created being, which is the language spoken by God.
 Medieval thinkers understood this distinction as having a scriptural basis.
-Had Buridan turned his hand to theology, he would have surely admired the gloss on the apocryphal book of Ecclesiasticus with which Duns Scotus begins his Quodlibetal Questions: "All things are difficult,' says Solomon, and immediately adds the reason why he thinks they are difficult: 'Because man's language is inadequate to explain them' [Eccl.
-1:8]".
+Had Buridan turned his hand to theology, he would have surely admired the gloss on the apocryphal book of Ecclesiasticus with which Duns Scotus begins his Quodlibetal Questions: "All things are difficult; 'Because man's language is inadequate to explain them' [Eccl.
+1:8]".45